xristosgala/xristosgala/README.md

 - 👋 Hello I am Christos Galanis.
-- 👀 Currently, studying Data Science in the International Hellenic University as part of a Masters program.
+- 👀 Currently, been a data science masters student in Thessaloniki, Greece.
-- 🌱 Interested on finding ways of how Data Science can be applied to the Logistics & Supply Chain Sector.
+- 🌱 Interested on can be applied to the Logistics & Supply Chain Sector.
+-  Intermediate experience in Excel and VBA, with foundational skills in Python and Power BI.
+-  Interested in applying machine learning, operations research, and data analysis in logistics and supply chain management.
 - 📫 You can reach me on Linkedin: https://www.linkedin.com/public-profile/settings?trk=d_flagship3_profile_self_view_public_profile

 <!---